Inflow & Infiltration

 Inflow & Infiltration Reduction Program: Sewer Smoke Testing

 The City of Fort Lauderdale is working with Ardurra Group Inc. to conduct smoke testing throughout Fort Lauderdale over the next three years.
 This common procedure involves blowing smoke through sewer pipes to locate defects that would allow stormwater and groundwater to enter the sewer system.
+The smoke being used is odorless, non-toxic, non-staining, does not create a fire hazard and will clear within 30 minutes with proper ventilation.
+Smoke should not enter private properties if they are properly plumbed and vented and if water traps contain water.
+If smoke enters private property, please ventilate the area, and notify nearby field technicians.

 Review the following materials to learn more about upcoming sewer smoke testing: